 - 3B: Prone Hold 2 Limb Switch

-Barbell Front Squat (Figure 6): This is a classic strength exercise that requires excellent squat mechanics and postural control to be performed safely.
+Barbell Front Squat: This is a classic strength exercise that requires excellent squat mechanics and postural control to be performed safely.

-Torsonator Shoulder Press (Figure 7): Using a uni-lateral (one-sided) external loading technique requires more from the core and postural stabilizers.
+Landmine Shoulder Press: Using a uni-lateral (one-sided) external loading technique requires more from the core and postural stabilizers.
 It was a big step forward when Jonas was able to comfortably perform these exercises.

 With the New Year came a return to practice and first start in the Sony Open.
 All traces of pain by this time had been eliminated, and Jonas’ elusive long game seemed to be showing significant signs improvement through his first few events of the year.